OverGravy/FastlaneFury/README.md

 - Car handle better with a NEW system to keep track of multiple direction
 - Car Statistics such as MaxSpeed or MaxAcceleration are now loaded from an extern file giving mach variability to car behaviour.
 - Is NOW present a menu to abilitate teh autospawn and chore between differnt time of spawn.
+- There are NOW different Veicle type with different statistics in term of max speed acceleration and deceleration.

 # How to use